 Irrevocable trusts are a powerful tool in estate planning, offering benefits like asset protection and tax advantages.

 However, the term “irrevocable” can be misleading, as it suggests that the trust cannot be changed.
 While modifying an irrevocable trust is indeed complex and often requires court intervention, it is not impossible.
+Our irrevocable trust lawyers in Charlotte, NC are here to help.

 What is an Irrevocable Trust?